dhn/enpass2pass/README.md

 ## Usage

-Enpass use AES-256 to encrypt the data and stored it into a sqlciphter database (walletx.db).
+Enpass use AES-256 to encrypt the data and stored it into a sqlcipher database (walletx.db).

   ```
   $ enpass2pass.py ~/walletx.db "YOURENPASSPASSWORD"